 The following columns are displayed:

-You can elect to display spaces in the Initial and New columns as centered dots via the Display spaces as centered dots checkbox.
+You can elect to display spaces in the two Name columns as centered dots via the Display spaces as centered dots checkbox.
 Note that this setting only affects the display of the columns, not the retained values.

 The Font menu and associated keyboard shortcuts can be used to change the size of the display font.